BigBobbas/ESP32-S3-Box3-Custom-ESPHome/instructions/installation guide.md

 ## NOTE:<br>
 > The final installation will take some time and ideally requires 8gb of ram to compile comfortably.
 It is a little hit and miss with lower resources if this will compile without issues, it all depends on the hardware that you are running ESPHome on it's always worth a try ;).
 You will need the resources to compile and install the full config at least once.
 Subsequent compiles shouldn't require a full compile unless changes are made to components: in the config, adding entities and display changes shouldn't require a full compile so in theory, compile will be much faster, and requires less resource. (famous last words ;) )

+Hopefully you now have the S3box configured with the template firmware.
+For a guide on how to personalise the device to suit you.
+[Click Here](<https://github.com/BigBobbas/ESP32-S3-Box3-Custom-ESPHome/blob/main/instructions/make%20it%20your%20own.md>)